Undergraduate Audition Requirements

 Master of Music degree programs

-Applicants for M.M. degree programs in performance must present a 10-minute audition of three pieces in contrasting style, either in person or by CD.
+Applicants for M.M. degree programs in performance must present a 10-minute audition of three pieces in contrasting style, either in person or by video link.

 Doctor of Musical Arts degree programs

 Applicants for the D.M.A. degree programs must present a 15-minute audition of three contrasting pieces of standard classical repertoire.
-This audition must be in person.
+This audition may be in person or by video link.

 Graduate Programs in Orchestral Conducting

-All prospective orchestral candidates must send in a DVD for pre-screening before submitting an application to the University or to the School of Music.
+All prospective orchestral candidates must send a video link with the candidate conducting, preferably facing the camera, for pre-screening before submitting an application to the University or to the Departments of Music.
 Selected candidates will then be invited to campus for the live audition.
-Please do not submit an application form or fee unless your DVD has been accepted.
-Any questions should be directed to Professor Murry Sidlin.
+Please do not submit an application form or fee unless your video link has been accepted.
+Any questions should be directed to Maestro Simeone Tartaglione email@example.com and Professor Murry Sidlin firstname.lastname@example.org.

 REPERTOIRE: Please contact Maestro Simeone Tartaglione email@example.com